Skip To The Main Content

 We have embraced the new century, building on the efforts of the Firm's forebears.
 As our clients' businesses continue to evolve, we have expanded our capabilities into key areas and markets.
 The 2011 establishment of our Houston office was in direct response to our clients' interest in the energy and oil and gas sectors, particularly from financial institutions, corporate clients and private equity firms.
 We established our Hong Kong law practice in 2011 to provide clients with broader capabilities in their capital markets and M&A transactions.

-While Simpson Thacher now has eleven offices, at heart and in practice, we remain a single Firm, collaborating to achieve the best and most efficient results for our business clients.
+While Simpson Thacher now has 12 offices, at heart and in practice, we remain a single Firm, collaborating to achieve the best and most efficient results for our business clients.
 Our structure today reflects those objectives:

 • The Corporate Practice now brings together peerless proficiency in banking and credit, mergers and acquisitions, capital markets, private capital and real estate to advise on the most critical, complex transactions—both in the United States and around the world